lalrochhara/Anim_Manager_Old/Tutorial/Tutorial_For_Develop_Heroku.md

 * Fill All Vars
-    - `ENV`: Setting this to ANYTHING will enable env variables
+&nbsp&nbsp&nbsp    - `ENV`: Setting this to ANYTHING will enable env variables

- - `TOKEN`: Your bot token, as a string.
+&nbsp&nbsp&nbsp - `TOKEN`: Your bot token, as a string.
  - `OWNER_ID`: An integer of consisting of your owner ID
  - `OWNER_USERNAME`: Your username